Dergaon: Politics

-Dergaon is part of Kaliabor (Lok Sabha constituency).
+Dergaon is a part of Kaziranga (Lok Sabha constituency).
+Kamakhya Prasad Tasa of Bharatiya Janata Party is the incumbent MP since the year 2024.

 Dergaon (Vidhan Sabha constituency) is a constituency in the 126 member Assam Legislative Assembly.
 It is reserved for Scheduled Caste candidates.
 The present MLA is Bhabendra Nath Bharali of Asom Gana Parishad (AGP) preceded by Smti.
 Arati Hazarika Kachari of Indian National Congress.

 Transport

 Dergaon is very well connected by roadways to all the places of Assam.
 The National Highway 37 passes through Dergaon.
 Barua Bamun Gaon (BBGN) railway station is the closest railway station of Dergaon.
 The nearest airport is Rowriah Airport which is at Jorhat town.